Pool Chemicals Explained: A Coffs Harbour Owner's Guide

 Common Chemical Mistakes to Avoid

-Even experienced pool owners make mistakes.
-Some of the most common include:
+Even experienced pool owners slip up.
+The most common mistakes include:

 - Adding multiple chemicals at once